-Class V Offenses Class V Consequence 5.1 Aggravated behavior Referral; SRD, Principal, parent conference; suspension, 5.2 Arson possible recommendation for expulsion, and 5.3 Battery possible arrest
+Class V Offenses Class V Consequence Referral; SRD, Principal, parent conference; suspension, 5.1 Aggravated behavior

+5.2 Arson

+5.3 Battery

-- 5.4 Bomb threats
+5.4 Bomb threats

-- 5.5 Burglary of school board property
+5.5 Burglary of school board property

-- 5.6 Creating a hostile environment that includes harassing physical, verbal, graphic or written conduct that is sufficiently severe. pervasive or persistent as to interfere with an individual's ability to participate in or benefit from school activities.
+- 5.6 Creating a hostile environment that includes harassing physical, verbal, graphic or written conduct that is sufficiently severe, pervasive or persistent as to interfere with an individual's ability to participate in or benefit from school activities.
 This includes all forms of sexual, racial, national origin, disability or other forms of discrimination or harassment prohibited by School Board policies.

 - 5.7 Criminal mischief

 - 5.8 Discharging of a pistol

 - 5.9 Inciting major student disorders

 - 5.10 Making false accusations that jeopardize the professional reputation, employment, or professional certification of a teacher or any Leon County School District employee

 - 5.11 Possession of any weapons

 - 5.12 Possession of firearms, including look-alike firearms

 - 5.13 Possession of or setting off explosives

 - 5.14 Possession, sale, or use of illegal drugs, including alcohol

 - 5.15 Robbery

 - 5.16 Serious threat

 - 5.17 Sexual acts

 - 5.18 Strong armed robbery

 - 5.19 Unjustified activation of a fire alarm system

 - 5.20 Threats, harassment, or intimidation of a school board employee

 - 5.21 Simple assault on a school board employee

 - 5.22 Hazing